When you sell clothes online one of the most important things to remember is to take clothing measurements and add them to your listings.

 The proper way to take this measurement is down the back of the shirt, starting from the center of the collar.
 But some people like to measure from the top of the shoulder down.
 Make sure to specify where you measured or, this is where Sizely comes in handy since the templates show exactly where you measured.

 Simply measure right across the top of the pants, from seam to seam.
-Then double the measurement.
+Then double the measurement to get the actual waist circumference.
 It’s important to note that this measurement is not always the same as the waist size listed on the item, so make sure to actually measure and don’t just guess!

 This is a measurement that most people forget to include, but as a buyer I always like to know.
 Measure from the very top of the pants (above the button or closure) to the crotch seam (where the leg seams meet).